-“This campground is about as old school as you can get without being totally remote…Be wary of arriving at night, as there are no lights and it is pretty difficult to get set up…The campground had plenty of tinder and firewood.
+“The campground had plenty of tinder and firewood.
 Less than 10 miles from the Tunica trails and waterfalls that everyone knows of!
-Overall I liked this campground a lot, and was more secluded than most others I’ve been to.” —The Dyrt camper Tess E.
+Overall I liked this campground a lot, and [it] was more secluded than most others I’ve been to.” —The Dyrt camper Tess E.

 - Cajun Palms RV Resort, Henderson, LA